Water quality in Canadian rivers

 Data quality assurance and quality control

-Data quality assurance/quality control is performed by the monitoring program providing data for the water quality indicators.
+Data quality assurance/quality control is performed by each monitoring program that provides the data used to calculate the water quality indicators.
 Each monitoring program follows standardized methods for sample collection in the field.
 Chemical analyses are performed in Canadian laboratories accredited by the Canadian Association for Laboratory Accreditation or the Standards Council of Canada.

 Minimum data requirements